top of page

 • Grade 4 Severely abnormal (Exposure of the subchondral bone)

 Cartilage has poor blood supply and has got very limited capacity to regenerate and repair itself.
 Without treatment, at best it can remain the same, and at worse the cartilage loss can gradually increase in depth and also become widespread in the whole joint.
+If the cartilage injury spreads to the whole joint, then the term "Arthritis" gets used to describe that.

 Management